rslavin/sirken-bot/readme.md

 - added !target command.
 Thank you Nareb for the suggestion, it's a very nice addition! ex.: !target Lord Bob
          !target Lord Bob off
-    - Target merb will be autoswitch off when its tod is updated.
+    - Target mob will be autoswitch off when its tod is updated.
     - To list targets: !get targets
 - Added a more sophisticated logging system
 - Changed the !help outputs to be more verbose and (hopefully) clearer.